 And if there was, I would be one of the first to know, wouldn't I?
-I was so close to Clark, even if he might've still been angry with me.
+I was so close to Clark, even if he might've been still angry with me.

-The door opened and I heard laugh.
+The door opened and I heard laughter.

 I turned in my seat just to see Alex and Imra stepping inside.

 "Oh…" Alex stopped on seeing me.
 "Mom, I'm sorry, I thought you were out.
 Wasn't dad supposed to take out for dinner tonight?"

 "Something at work came up," I said.
 It was a lame excuse and we both with Lex knew it, yet I was relieved not having to go.
 I didn't know why, but I didn't feel like going out with him and pretending that everything was all right when apparently something wasn't.
 The problem was that I didn't know what it was.
 I needed to talk to Lex, but he either kept avoiding me or brushing me off.

 "Are you two…" I started, standing up and looking at my son in Imra's company, "dating?"
 I finally finished the question.

 "Well… I wanted to say something in the right moment… I didn't want you to find out like this," Alex admitted.
 "Sorry."